mfkimbell/kubernetes-docker-ansible-notes/README.md

 * Pod lifecycle management: Starts, stops, and restarts containers as needed.

 ## Kubernetes Ingress
-Kubernetes Ingress is a powerful resource that manages external access to services running inside a Kubernetes cluster.
+* Kubernetes Ingress is a powerful resource that manages external access to services running inside a Kubernetes cluster.
 It primarily handles HTTP/HTTPS routing, providing load balancing, SSL termination, and name-based virtual hosting.
+* is a **reverse proxy** cause it forwards client traffic to the server
 ```
 [External User] 🌍 --> [Ingress Controller (L7 routing)] --> [kube-proxy (L4 routing)] --> [Service] --> [Pods]
 ```